mrpbennett/mrpbennett/README.md

 # 👋

-Currently a remote Lead Solutions Engineer at [Pulsepoint](https://pulsepoint.com) obsessed with homelabs and DevOps.
-Coffee-fueled days navigating YAML mazes, automating and innovating in a wife approved tech playground.
+Currently a remote Lead Solutions Engineer at [Pulsepoint](https://pulsepoint.com) obsessed with homelabs, Database Engineering & DevOps.
+Coffee-fueled days navigating YAML mazes, automating and innovating in a wife-approved tech playground.

 I like to keep track of things I learn in my [TIL](https://github.com/mrpbennett/TIL) repo, I often find myself looking through this as a refresher.